ennorehling/eresseanova/README.md

-# coolstr
+# Eressea Nova
-Everybody needs to write a string library once in their life
+Experimental code for a new Eressea world generator